 Bowen students should also take part in the Bowen Multistate Bar Exam Competition.
 Research confirms that students need to complete at least 2,400 practice Multistate Bar Examination (MBE) questions as part of their bar preparation activities.
 The Bowen Multistate Bar Exam Competition is an annual program where student’s attempt to complete the most correctly answered MBE questions during the competition.
 At the end of the competition period, the student with the highest number of correctly answered questions in each division will receive a full commercial bar prep course scholarship.

 Bowen is committed to the success of its graduates on the bar exam.
 This commitment continues after graduation and throughout the bar exam preparation process.
 Our philosophy for post-graduation bar preparation is that it should be based on a combination of a commercial bar review course, a concurrent bar prep program, and structured self-study.
 Active and regular attendance and commitment with each component are essential to passing the Arkansas bar exam.

 The Bowen Concurrent Bar Preparation Program is FREE to all graduates.
-The program runs concurrently with students’ commercial Arkansas bar review course and supplements and complements the commercial bar preparation course by offering a more tailored and individualistic approach to bar preparation than is possible with a commercial bar review course.
-The program is not a regurgitation of the substantive law outlines or videos, but instead it focuses on extensive practice time with MBE and MEE subjects using collaborative techniques involving small groups and partners.
-The program also includes a full simulation of the MPT component of the Arkansas bar exam.
+The program supplements and complements the student’s commercial bar review course by providing extensive practice time with MBE, MEE and MPT materials and collaborative study involving small groups and partners.
+The program also includes a full simulation of the first day of the Arkansas bar exam.